 Three categories operate under tighter rules than general consumer review work and deserve separate treatment.

 Healthcare reviews sit at the intersection of HIPAA and provider trust.
 Healthcare providers cannot respond to reviews in ways that confirm a patient relationship without authorization.
 Platforms including Healthgrades, Zocdoc, and Vitals layer their own verification on top of Google and Yelp.
-AI engines now answer “best cardiologist near me” or “most reviewed dermatologist in Austin” by pulling from this corpus — making patient-review programs a direct input into healthcare communications outcomes.
+The compliant practice is to respond generically, invite the patient to a private channel for resolution, and never confirm or deny treatment in the public response.

 Financial services reviews trigger FINRA and SEC scrutiny.
-FINRA Rule 2210 governs communications with the public; testimonials and endorsements that constitute “retail communications” require disclosure of compensation, material conflicts of interest, and the fact that the testimonial may not represent typical experience.
-The SEC’s amended Marketing Rule (Rule 206(4)-1), effective November 2022, opened registered investment advisers to testimonials and endorsements for the first time in decades — and immediately raised compliance expectations.
+FINRA Rule 2210 governs communications with the public; testimonials and endorsements that constitute "retail communications" require disclosure of compensation, material conflicts of interest, and the fact that the testimonial may not represent typical experience.
+The SEC's amended Marketing Rule (Rule 206(4)-1), effective November 2022, opened registered investment advisers to testimonials and endorsements for the first time in decades — and immediately raised compliance expectations for the firms taking advantage of it.

 Crypto and Web3 reviews sit in the highest-risk category.
 The SEC has brought multiple enforcement actions against celebrities and influencers for undisclosed promotion of digital assets.
 App store reviews, exchange reviews on platforms like CoinGecko and Trustpilot, and community discussion on Reddit and Discord drive the bulk of buyer trust.
 The FTC's Consumer Review Rule applies.
 So does Section 17(b) of the Securities Act for any review tied to an investment opportunity.